 8. Cut cable

 Cutting cable can save you a lot of money each month.
 If you are not an avid sports fan, you might not miss cable at all.
+There are also tons of alternatives to cable.
 Consider switching to an online streaming service like Netflix, Hulu or Amazon Video (included with Amazon Prime) to save some extra cash until your debts are paid off.

 9. Lower your cell phone plan